Bozar/cursedSouls/README.md

 Cursed Souls: Giovanni's Orchestra is a roguelike game written in JavaScript with [rot.js](https://github.com/ondras/rot.js).
 The dungeon has 4 levels: 1 aboveground and 3 underground.
 Your goal is simple:

 * Find the downstairs.
-* Bump into the downstairs to summon the level boss.
+* Stand on the downstairs and press Space to summon the level boss.
 * Beat the boss and then go downstairs.

 So why bother killing grunts along the way?
 That's a good question.